I am a Tenant Living in a Foreclosed Property. What are My Rights?

 - What if I am on Section 8?

 - I am not on Section 8.
-My rent is reduced or subsidized by another program.
+Another program reduces or subsidizes my rent.
 Am I protected?

 - I live in Seattle.
 Does the Just Cause Eviction Ordinance protect me?